robwillup/mithrandir/docs/Best_Practices/Clean_Code_Tips.md

 Switch statements by definition will span across multiple lines.
 So they must be buried in a low-level class and never repeated.
 We do this with polymorphism.

+## Comments

+Comments are always failures.
+We must have them because we cannot always figure out how to express ourselves without them.

+## formatting